Ruby Langford Ginibi: Names

 According to Langford's memoir, Don't Take Your Love to Town, her parents married in September 1934, eight months after her birth, and she was originally named Ruby Maude Anderson.
 Langford was her husband's surname, and Ginibi is a Bundjalung honorific.

 Life and career

 Born at the Box Ridge Mission, Coraki on New South Wales's northern coast, Langford was raised at Bonalbo and attended high school in Casino.
 At 15, she moved to Sydney where she qualified as a clothing machinist.
 She had nine children by various relationships, but only legally married once, to Peter Langford, whose surname she took as her own.
 Three of Langford's children predeceased her.
 Graphic designer Nikita Ridgeway is one of her grandchildren.
 Her best-known book was the autobiographical Don't Take Your Love to Town, published in 1988, which won the Australian Human Rights and Equal Opportunity Commission Human Rights Award for Literature.
+She wrote non-fiction books, essays, poems and short stories.